ChillarAnand/avilpage.com/posts/2016/11/detect-correct-skew-images-python.md

 .. type: text
 -->

 When scanning a document, a slight skew gets into the scanned image.
 If you are using the scanned image to extract information from it, detecting and correcting skew is crucial.
-Lets take a part of scanned image and see how to correct skew.

 There are several techniques that are used to skew correction.